-Table 1 above shows the demographic profile of the respondents comprised of 50 newly hired clinical instructors.
-The demographic profiles reveal a strong female dominance and an older, highly educated workforce, primarily employed on a part-time basis.
+Table 1 above shows the demographic profile of the respondents, comprised of 50 newly hired clinical instructors.
+The demographic profile reveals a strong female dominance and an older, highly educated workforce, primarily employed on a part-time basis.
 The group comprises a total of 50 instructors, with females constituting a significant 70.0% (35), while males account for the remaining 30.0% (15).
 This gender distribution suggests a prevailing preference or availability of female professionals in the clinical instruction field for this particular hiring round.
 Furthermore, the age analysis shows that the 34-39 age group is the largest cohort, representing 52.0% (26) of the new hires, indicating that most instructors are in a mid-career stage.
 Conversely, the youngest (28-33) and oldest (58-63 and 64-69) groups show the lowest representation, each comprising only 2.0% of the total.

 In terms of employment status, the data reveals that the new hires are predominantly in non-permanent full-time roles, indicating a flexible staffing model.
 A clear majority, 52.0% (26 individuals), are employed on a part-time basis, which is often typical for clinical instruction in academic settings.
 The second largest group, accounting for 38.0% (19 individuals), are designated as permanent full-time employed, suggesting a solid core of stable positions, though they are a minority of the total cohort.
 Finally, 10.0% (5 individuals) are on a probationary status.